TeselaGen/api-client/README.md

 #### Update dependencies

-Use this command if you made changes on the dependencies at the *toml* file:
+Use this command if you made changes on the dependencies at the `pyproject.toml` file:
 ```bash
 poetry update
 ```